parallelam/H7/README.md

 # Transportation Scheduler

-A utility designed to track pending arrivals, departures and frequency of public transporation (train, bus, etc) relative to them based on individual manual inputs.
+A utility designed for users to track pending arrivals, departures and frequency of public transporation (train, bus, etc) relative to them based on individual manual inputs.

 Technologies Incorporated: